 Female hormonal testing is recommended when irregularities are identified in your menstrual cycle or physical examination.
-We offer various hormonal tests at our Beverly Hills and Sherman Oaks offices, including estrogen and progesterone levels, FSH and LH levels, Inhibin B, Anti Mullerian Hormone (AMH), Testosterone and other androgens, thyroid tests, and Prolactin levels.
+We offer various hormonal tests at our Beverly Hills, Sherman Oaks, and Mexico offices, including estrogen and progesterone levels, FSH and LH levels, Inhibin B, Anti Mullerian Hormone (AMH), Testosterone and other androgens, thyroid tests, and Prolactin levels.
 The results of these hormonal tests help determine the best course of treatment for each individual patient.

 Anti Mullerien Hormone (AMH)